Building Community Through Parkour, Play, and outdoor urban Fitness

-Parkour Visions is a 501(c)3 non-profit organization committed to sharing the benefits of parkour and natural movement with all ages through educational programming, design, and community development.
-We believe that parkour is one of the most powerful pathways to long-lasting physical, emotional, and social health, and provides a path over many obstacles blocking people engaging in life-long fitness, including ease of access, knowledge, affordability, and need for encouragement.
+Parkour Visions is a 501(c)3 non-profit organization committed to sharing the benefits of parkour, play, and urban fitness with people of all ages through educational programming, design service, and community development support.
+We believe that parkour and play-based fitness are the most powerful pathways to long-lasting physical, emotional, and social health, and provides a path over many obstacles blocking people engaging in life-long fitness, including ease of access, knowledge, affordability, and need for encouragement.

 "We all hear about the need to exercise for our health, but the problem with traditional exercise programs is that they are too much like taking medicine; too much repetition with no up-front reward.
 Parkour is simply an advanced form of play, and because it is so much fun, I’m motivated to build strength and speed so I can have more and more fun"